dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 ## Triggers
 There are two triggers for zoom box spawning.

-One trigger is **Root Spawning** which happens only when the zooming user interface is reset or opens from a cold start.
+The first trigger is **Root Spawning**, which happens only when the zooming user interface is reset or opens from a cold start.
 Only one box is created by root spawning.
 The parameters and process of root spawning are described later in this section.
 The root box is never as such deleted, but see Root Replacement, below.

-The other trigger is based on a set of conditions.
 After root spawning, the user interface will become live.
-Zoom boxes will be moving and changing size in two dimensions.
-The conditions are defined in terms of zoom box sizes and positions, and will be being met continuously when the user interface is live.
-The trigger based on these conditions is referred to as **Child Spawning**, because zoom boxes spawned by this trigger will always be child boxes.
+Zoom boxes will be moving and changing size and position in two dimensions.
+When a box's size and position meets a set of conditions then **Child Spawning** is triggered.
+Child spawning is the second trigger.
+Zoom boxes spawned by this trigger will always be child boxes.
 The child spawning conditions are described later in this section.

 There is one trigger for zoom box deletion, referred to as **Child Deletion**.
-Child deletion is also based on a set of conditions, and will take place continuously when the user interface is live.
+Like child spawning, child deletion is based on a set of conditions that are evaluated continuously when the user interface is live.
 The child deletion conditions are described later in this section.

 ## Properties and Two-Stage Spawning
 There are two stages to zoom box spawning.
 Different properties of the spawned